 We cannot let you go without some more tips in the end.
 Tips and tricks time:

-- Some of the catalog data can get duplicated for several websites and stores.
-Monitor it and remove as soon as it will be detected, since it can negatively influence your website search engine visibility.
+- ✓ Some of the catalog data can get duplicated for several websites and stores.
+Monitor and remove it as soon as it’s detected since it can negatively influence your website search engine visibility.

-- Take care of site security — if Magento goes down so does all your store structure.
+- ✓ Take care of site security — if Magento goes down, so does all your shop infrastructure.

-You can battle with a range of administration panels or go the other way — choose Magento and avoid administrative nightmares.
-Our team of certified Magento developers will help you to create an outstanding ecommerce website that suits your business model and delivers best user experience for your customers.
+You could battle with a range of administration panels or go the other way — choose Magento and avoid administrative nightmares.
+Our team of certified Magento developers will help you build a unique ecommerce store that suits your business model and delivers the best user experience for your customers.